A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Constructing closed billiard trajectories

 This leads us to the following LP with $n+2$ variables:

 Note that any solution of the LP satisfies $\lambda > 0$.
-If otherwise $\lambda = 0$ then the equality constraints state that $s\in H_j$.
-This means all supporting hyperplanes which contain a face of $T$ intersect at a common point.
+If otherwise $\lambda = 0$, then the equality constraints state that $s\in H_j$.
+This means that all supporting hyperplanes which contain a face of $T$ intersect at a common point.
 This is not possible.
-If a solution exists, we let $p_j = \lambda\xi_j + s$ for $j\in \{1,\ldots ,m\}$.
-If the optimal solution fulfils $\rho > 0$ then $p = (p_1,\ldots ,p_m)$ is a closed regular billiard trajectory which is potentially length minimizing (meaning it fulfils the condition in Theorem \ref{Thm:RegularityResult1}).
-To ensure that we don't miss any potentially length minimizing closed regular billiard trajectories, we are going to prove that it suffices to find one such closed billiard trajectory per choice of $F_1,\ldots, F_m$.
+If a solution exists, we let \beqq p_j = \lambda\xi_j + s\eeqq for $j\in \{1,\ldots ,m\}$.
+If the optimal solution satisfies $\rho > 0$, then $p = (p_1,\ldots ,p_m)$ is a closed regular billiard trajectory which is potentially length-minimizing (meaning that it satisfies the condition in Theorem \ref{Thm:RegularityResult1}).
+To ensure that we don't miss any potentially length-minimizing closed regular billiard trajectories, we are going to prove that it suffices to find one such closed billiard trajectory per choice of $F_1,\ldots, F_m$.